 Teachers’ pension scheme

 We announced earlier in the year additional funding to support further education institutions in meeting the additional employer contributions from the Teachers’ pension scheme for the period from September 2019 to July 2020.
 We can confirm that we will continue to meet those costs up to the end of March 2021.
-We will update our guidance by the end of November with further details.
+We have updated our guidance for the teachers’ pension scheme employer contribution grant for further education providers.
+We will be writing to providers with further information in early 2020.
 Funding from April 2021 onwards will be considered as part of the next spending review.

 The teachers’ pension employer contributions grant will also continue in financial year 2020 to 2021 to cover additional pension costs for schools.